mikro-orm/mikro-orm/docs/versioned_docs/version-5.3/query-conditions.md

 `CREATE VIRTUAL TABLE <table name> USING fts5(<colum1>, <column2>, ...);`

 Afterwards an entity can created normally for the structure of this table.
-The `@Index` is not neccessary for full text searches in SQLite.
+The `@Index` is not necessary for full text searches in SQLite.

 Refer to the [SQLite documentation](https://www.sqlite.org/fts5.html#full_text_query_syntax) for possible queries.